jbtiglao/e-peddler/README.md

 ## Description 📌

+With the manager of an internet retail company in mind as an end-user, this application was developed as a back end for an e-commerce website that uses the latest technologies, which enables the user to compete with other e-commerce companies.

-A command-line e-commerce application that utilizes object-relational mapping (ORM).
-The back end starter code is modified, and the working Express.js API is configured to use Sequelize to interact with a MySQL database.
+Using object-relational mapping (ORM), this command-line e-commerce application has a back end starter code that is modified, while its working Express.js API is configured to use Sequelize as the ORM that interacts with the MySQL database.
+The MySQL database consists of tables for categories, products, tags, and product tags.
+RESTful API routes are used to make requests and updates from the database.
+Insomnia is used to test the routes and functionalities of the application.

 The command-line application has the following **appearance**:
 [image]